max-pelz/proj-properties-data/README.md

 The `data` folder contains another README with thoughts on the data and a summary of the actions taken, while the `plots` folder contains a README with some of the gained insights and the business recommendations following from those insights.

 ## Requirements
-It's assumed that you python 3 installed on your machine.
+It's assumed that you have python 3 installed on your machine.
 After cloning the repo follow these steps:

 1. Create a virtual environment